nathanielgreen/CV/README.md

 A technology enthusiast with a passion for creating new things.
 Currently looking for full-time employment as a Junior Web Developer in Berlin, DE.
-Previously working as an Associate Product Developer at AND Digital.
+Previously employed as an Associate Product Developer at AND Digital.

 # Skills